ocaml/merlin/editor/emacs/index.markdown

 `M-x merlin-type-enclosing` <kbd>C-c C-t</kbd> (<kbd>C-↑</kbd> <kbd>C-↓</kbd>)

 Gets the type of ident under the cursor.
 It will highlight the ident and display its type.
-You can then call <kbd>C-↑</kbd> (and <kbd>C-↓</kbd>) to climb the typed tree and see type of bigger expressions surrounding the cursor.
+You can then call <kbd>C-↑</kbd> (and <kbd>C-↓</kbd>) to climb the typed-tree and display the type of bigger expressions surrounding the cursor.

 ## Locate an identifier

 - `M-x merlin-locate` <kbd>C-c C-l</kbd> \
-Locates the identifier under the cursor
+Locates the identifier under the cursor.

 - `M-x merlin-locate-ident` \
-Asks for an identifier and locates it
+Asks for an identifier and locates it.

 - You can choose if you want locate to jump the the definition or the declaration  of identifiers by setting the `merlin-locate-preference` variable with `ml` or `mli

 ## Source browsing